yerkesoul/clembench/docs/logdoc.md

 For that, use the optional ```call``` argument in ```log_event``` to log the call with the same timestamp and an action.

-The calls will be stored in a `request.json` that containts the raw inputs and outputs of calls made to APIs.
+The calls will be stored in a ```requests.json``` that containts the raw inputs and outputs of calls made to APIs.

-Here is an example of how the ```request.json``` file of an episode will look like:
+Here is an example of how the requests file of an episode will look like:

 ```json
 [